CommonCircle/Exposures-mobile/README.md

 ![Lint + Typscript](https://github.com/CovidShield/mobile/workflows/CI/badge.svg)

-We are currently working together with the CovidShield team on a unified open source solution for contact tracing.
+The CovidSafe team is collaborating with the CovidShield team on a unified open source solution for contact tracing.
+The information below is extracted from the CovidShield team's README.

 This repository implements a React Native _client application_ for Apple/Google's [Exposure Notification](https://www.apple.com/covid19/contacttracing) framework, informed by the [guidance provided by Canada's Privacy Commissioners](https://priv.gc.ca/en/opc-news/speeches/2020/s-d_20200507/).
 For more information on how this all works, read through the [COVID Shield Rationale](https://github.com/CovidShield/rationale).